What Should I Do with My Stimulus Check?

 Cover your basic life expenses

 First and foremost, make sure you can afford to cover your basic necessities.
-With millions of Americans out of work and lots of them still waiting for their unemployment insurance to kick in, many people are struggling to put food on their tables.
 Most financial experts agree that it’s best not to make any long-term plans for stimulus money until you can comfortably cover everyday expenses.